vryy/4C/doc/readthedocs/4Ctesting.rst

 - Merge request testing:
   If pipelines fail during merge request testing, just address the error.
-  Note that you can only merge to the master branch if the pipeline succeeds.
+  Note that you can only merge to the main branch if the pipeline succeeds.
 - Nightly tests:
-  If nightly tests on the master branch fail, open a `new issue <https://gitlab.lrz.de/baci/baci/issues/new>`_ based on the issue template ``TEST_FAILING.md`` to report the failing pipeline and test and to provide a forum to discuss possible fixed and track progress.
+  If nightly tests on the main branch fail, open a `new issue <https://gitlab.lrz.de/baci/baci/issues/new>`_ based on the issue template ``TEST_FAILING.md`` to report the failing pipeline and test and to provide a forum to discuss possible fixed and track progress.
-- Minimal tests after merge into the master branch:
+- Minimal tests after merge into the main branch:
   Follow the same strategy as for a failing nightly test pipelines.

 .. _unittesting: